elastic/kibana/rfcs/text/0013_background_sessions.md

   creation: Date;
   expiration: Date;
   idMapping: { [key: string]: string };
-  url: string; // TODO: A URL relative to the Kibana root to retrieve the results of a completed background session (and/or to return to an incomplete view)
+  url: string; // A URL relative to the Kibana root to retrieve the results of a completed background session (and/or to return to an incomplete view)
-  metadata: { [key: string]: any } // TODO: Any data the specific application requires to restore a background session view }
+  metadata: { [key: string]: any } // Any data the specific application requires to restore a background session view }
 ```